Jejaring sosial adalah struktur sosial yang terdiri dari

 speed, while at the same time fine-tuning your climbing technique.

-this video helps minimise wheel digging up loose climbs and avoids chain failure, while maximising momentum and continuous traction
+Smooth pedaling – a ‘spinning’ yet smooth pedaling technique as shown in this video helps minimise wheel digging up loose climbs and avoids chain failure, while maximising momentum and continuous traction

 Smooth shifting – make